UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Introduction

-To overcome the limitations of the above approaches, researchers have begun exploring reinforcement learning from human demonstrations.
-However, such methods often struggle to discover strategies that are truly aligned with the robot's own morphology, resulting in suboptimal task performance, especially when generalizing to robots with different hands.
-Some studies, such as ManipTrans \cite{li2025maniptrans}, employ Proximal Policy Optimization (PPO) \cite{schulman2017proximal} in simulated environments, yet their reward functions merely enforce strict time alignment of the robot hand's joint angles with the expert trajectory at every step, which only partially addresses the inherent limitations of imitation learning.
+To overcome the limitations of the above approaches, researchers have begun exploring reinforcement learning from human data.
+However, such methods often struggle to discover strategies that are truly aligned with the robot’s own morphology, resulting in suboptimal task performance, especially for non-anthropomorphic hands with significant topological deviations.
+Some studies, such as ManipTrans \cite{li2025maniptrans}, employ Proximal Policy Optimization (PPO) \cite{schulman2017proximal} in simulated environments, yet their reward functions merely enforce strict time alignment of the robot hand’s joint angles with the expert trajectory at every step, which only partially addresses the inherent limitations of imitation learning.
 As shown on the right of \cref{fig:1}, such methods merely map human-hand motions onto robotic hands, resulting in low success rates for task execution.
-Secondly, another line of research attempts to completely eliminate dependence on human demonstrations by defining reward functions centered on object pose errors during reinforcement learning\cite{chen2024object}.
+Secondly, another line of research attempts to completely eliminate dependence on human demonstrations by defining reward functions centered on object pose errors \cite{chen2024object}.
 This comes at the cost of losing the crucial guidance that human prior provides, making it difficult to approach the high-performance policy regions.
 These methods tend to fall into local optima.
+Beyond these limitations, a fundamental challenge for reinforcement learning in this domain is the severe state drift in early training.
+Due to the lack of effective guidance, even minor deviations from human priors can cause the robot to stray from correct trajectories and terminate episodes prematurely, resulting in extremely limited information gain and failed bootstrapping.
 Moreover, existing methods exhibit limited generalization, as most are tailored to specific robotic hands and lack a unified framework for adapting human policies to diverse robots \cite{yuan2025hermes}.